gontainer/gontainer-helpers/container/README.md

 ### Errors

 This package aims to be as developer-friendly as possible.
-To make ease the debugging process all errors are as descriptive as possible.
+To ease the debugging process all errors are as descriptive as possible.
 Sometimes you may have more than a single reason why something does not work, so whenever it is possible you get a multiline error.
 Multiline error is a collection of few independent errors.